Malaco Records: Golden era: 1976–1985

 Dorothy Moore's "Misty Blue" earned gold records around the world, peaking at No. 2 R&B and No. 3 pop in the US, and No. 5 in the UK Singles Chart in 1976.
 This was followed by thirteen chart records.
 Moore got four Grammy Award nominations in her career.
 Other signings to the label included funk bands such as Freedom, Natural High, Power, and Sho-Nuff.

 Another Malaco gamble in the late 1970s was targeting the gospel market again with the Jackson Southernaires.
 The gamble paid off, and other premium gospel artists signed on, including the Soul Stirrers, The Sensational Nightingales, The Williams Brothers, The Truthettes, Willie Banks and the Messengers and the Angelic Gospel Singers.
 The Southernaires's Frank Williams became Malaco's Director of Gospel Operations, producing virtually every Malaco gospel release until his death in 1993.
 By 1977, songwriters, artists, and producers from the defunct Stax Records were knocking on Malaco's doors, including Eddie Floyd, Frederick Knight, The Fiestas, and David Porter.

 By this time, Malaco had stopped trying to compete with mainstream labels.
 However, Malaco could make a tidy profit selling between 25,000 and 50,000 units.
 Starting with Z. Z. Hill, Malaco became the center for old-time blues and soul artists.
 Hill released the single "Cheating in the Next Room", which reached R&B No. 19 in 1982.
 Hill's album, Down Home Blues, sold over 500,000 copies, before he suddenly died in 1984.
 Hearing Johnnie Taylor sing at the funeral service, Tommy Couch invited Taylor to become Malaco's new flagship artist.

 Denise LaSalle charted fourteen times in the 1970s.
 After 29 chart entries for other labels, blues guitarist Little Milton signed with Malaco in 1984.
 Little Milton's first Malaco single "The Blues is Alright" re-established his presence as a major blues artist, and solidified Malaco's reputation as the contemporary southern blues company.
 In 1985, Malaco signed Bobby Bland.
 He had notched up 62 Billboard R&B chart records in 25 years.

 In 1985, the principals at Malaco, Tommy Couch, Wolf Stephenson and Stewart Madison bought Muscle Shoals Sound Studios which, by that time, was located at 1000 Alabama Avenue in Sheffield, Alabama.

 1986–2010

 Bobby Bland had a hit album, Midnight Run, on the US soul album chart in 1989.
 Johnnie Taylor had his final hit on the Billboard Hot Black Singles chart in 1990.
 In 1996, the label signed the Chicago-based soul singer, Tyrone Davis to the label, almost 30 years after his first major hit "Can I Change My Mind", an R&B No. 1.

-In 2005, the owners decided to sell this studio because they were having difficulty keeping the studio booked.
+In 2005, the owners decided to sell the studio in Sheffield because they were having difficulty keeping it booked.
 The building was bought by a film and television production company.